Acellera/htmd/htmd/proteinpreparation/README.md

-System optimization with HTMD
+Protein preparation with HTMD
 ===============

-The system preparation phase includes the following steps (from the [PDB2PQR algorithm description](http://www.poissonboltzmann.org/docs/pdb2pqr-algorithm-description/) ):
+The system preparation phase is based on the PDB2PQR software.
+It includes the following steps (from the
+[PDB2PQR algorithm
+description](http://www.poissonboltzmann.org/docs/pdb2pqr-algorithm-description/)
+):